Preparing for Art History Careers and

-- Careers & Internships in Art History and Related Fields (Ithaca College VRC)
+- Careers and Internships in Art History and Related Fields (Ithaca College VRC)

-- Visual Resources Internships (Visual Resources Association Emerging Professionals & Students)
+- Visual Resources Internships (Visual Resources Association Emerging Professionals and Students)

 - Museum Employment Resource Center (jobs and other information related to the museum, heritage management, and cultural resource communities)

 - Association of Art Historians (British, but listings are worldwide; job, speaking and funding opportunities)